SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 >**NOTE**
 >
 > - 4-core (8GB) or higher machine types are recommended when using the SDK on Codespaces.
->     - If 2-core is selected, an error may occur during Dev Container build.
+>     - If 2-core is selected, an error may occur during the Dev Container build.
 > - To ensure security of connection for CVAT, do NOT make [Codespace's port forwarding sharing option](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace) "Public".
-> - If Jupyter Kernels picker displayed when you try to run Jupyter notebook first time, please select "Python Environment" and select "Python 3.8".
+> - If the Jupyter Kernels picker is displayed when you try to run Jupyter notebook for the first time, please select "Python Environment" then select "Python 3.8".

 ## Samples
-You can learn the development workflow using the samples in a day. <br>
+You can learn the development workflow in one day using the samples. <br>
 See ["**Edge Application SDK**" samples](./samples/README.md).

 ## Tutorials